microsoft/RD-Agent/docs/research/benchmark.rst

 -------------
 .. _show:

-The ``analysis.py`` script is used to read data from pkl and convert it to an image.
-Modify the python code in ``rdagent/app/quant_factor_benchmark/analysis.py`` to specify the path to the pkl file and the output path for the png file.
+The ``analysis.py`` script reads data from the pkl file and converts it to an image.
+Modify the Python code in ``rdagent/app/quant_factor_benchmark/analysis.py`` to specify the path to the pkl file and the output path for the png file.

 .. code-block:: Properties

-      python rdagent/app/quant_factor_benchmark/analysis.py
+      dotenv run -- python rdagent/app/benchmark/factor/analysis.py <log/path to.pkl>

 A png file will be saved to the designated path as shown below.

 .. image:: ../_static/benchmark.png

 Related Paper
 -------------